 Polly Thomas is a leading producer and director, based in the UK, specialising in radio but working across several media.

-Widely recognised for her work on radio, awards include: Best Radio Drama, BBC Audio Awards for the Emile Zola season, Blood, Sex and Money; Best Radio Series, BBC Audio Awards, for The Lost Honour of Katharina Blum (Heinrich Boll), a Bronze Sony Radio Award for My Boy (Laura Lomas), and Best Radio Drama Producer, Radio Production Awards.
+Widely recognised for her audio work, awards include BBC Audio Awards for Exemplar, Best Audio Drama series 2023; A Tale of Two Cities; Aleppo and London, Best Adaptation and Of a Lifetime by Lulu Raczka, Imison Award, 2019; the Emile Zola season, Blood, Sex and Money Best Adaptation 2017; The Lost Honour of Katharina Blum (Heinrich Boll) Best Drama Series 2013; a Silver ARIA for ,em>You and Me by Dan Rebellato, Best New Drama, 2022; a Bronze Sony Radio Award for My Boy (Laura Lomas), and Best Radio Drama Producer, Radio Production Awards, 2012.

 Polly’s commitment to community performance includes producing the long running radio drama series, Breaking the Silence, for Unity FM, a Muslim community radio station, and Divided We Fall, a 20-part community radio soap exploring violent extremism for Shahbash, broadcast on Preston FM.